• 1-800-123-789

 Emiliano Zapata Neighborhood

-From the Vallarta Cigar and Chocolate Factory at the foot of the Insurgentes Bridge, we head over the Cuale River for the Emiliano Zapata Colonia on the Southside.
-As we walk through local cobblestone neighborhoods that are a mixture of old homes and new rentals, you will visit Vallarta’s largest central produce/fish market; meet the chicken lady; taste tortillas hot off the cooker or a free chocolate truffle that melts in your mouth; see Oaxaca tapestries, a renovated eclectic historic hotel, Banderas Bay’s largest ceramics factory where artists paint colorful tiles; find old-world antiques, folk art, and then step upstairs into Alfonso’s museum of hand-made leather where over 40 mannequins display historical clothes and headpieces all sewn by Alfonso.
+From the Restaurant and Bar at the foot of the Insurgentes Bridge, formally the Cigar and Chocolate Factory, we head over the Cuale River for the Emiliano Zapata Colonia on the Southside.
+A quick stop at the John Houston statue, director of the film “Night of the Iguana,” as we walk through the Rio Cuale Island.
+Then, over the footbridge for mouth-watering chocolates and an explanation of Zapotec naturally dyed tapestries.
+As we walk through local cobblestone neighborhoods that are a mixture of old homes and new rentals, you will also visit Vallarta’s largest central produce/fish market; meet the chicken lady; taste tortillas hot off the cooker; see a renovated eclectic historic hotel; and see Banderas Bay’s largest ceramics factory where artists paint hundreds of colorful tiles daily.
+We stop at Vallarta’s largest leather store and end at a shop of old-world antiques and folk art.
 Walk time, 2.5 hours.

 See the Emiliano Zapata Neighborhood photo gallery